-I can’t believe that as I sit here and write this blog, there’s still so much uncertainty surrounding Covid.
+I can’t believe that as I sit here and write this blog, there’s still so much uncertainty surrounding Covid, which has put paid to events & guerrilla marketing.
 We’ve been in and out of lockdown so many times that we may as well have been doing the Hokey Cokey, and at this point, who really knows what’s going on?
 If you’d said to me in April 2019, just days after Boris put us in our first (three-week!) lockdown, that we would still be living with restrictions more than 20 months later I’d have laughed at you… but who’s laughing now?
 None of us!

 Many times throughout the past 18 months or so we have heard the term ‘light at the end of the tunnel’, and at one point last year many of us started to believe we were coming out the other end of this mess.
 This optimism would have no doubt led to CMOs at some of the world’s biggest brands rubbing their hands together, as they can finally get back to work and launch campaigns and events bigger than ever before, fighting among themselves for share of voice and plaudits from the world’s media.